RunasSudo/helios-server-mixnet/standalone/README.md

 Takes as input a JSON file containing a list of ballots (as shown in each mixnet's homepage when time to shuffle), and outputs a JSON file containing the shuffled ballots, and a JSON file containing the proof of shuffle.

+## export.sh
+    ./export.sh

+Exports the election as configured in the file to the current directory in a format suitable for `verify.py`.

 ## verify.py
 Requires a Python 2 virtual environment.